thesaltypumpkin/thesaltypumpkin.github.io/about.md

 I am currently a junior at the University of Mary Washington with a double major in English and Computer Science.
     While both are things that I enjoy, neither one is the thing that I love.

 My real, for lack of a better word, passion is making rosaries.
 Truth be told, my future isn't in computer science.
 It's not in English.
-After I graduate I am applying to Focus missions.
+After I graduate I am applying to Focus.
 It's an organization with missionaries all across the United States on College campuses.

 Long story made short, depression almost killed me several years ago.
 A focus missionary, Nick Grevas, reached out to me and brought me back into the Chuch.
 Up until I met him I had on been self destructing, I had been hurting myself, I had been hurting others, I was angry, and lost.
 Nick pulled me back in.
 Nick put me on the path of letting God forgive me, and I have been unapolagetically catholic ever since.